 - The Office of Student Employment maintains files containing information related to a student’s employment in all campus-based work programs.
 These files are maintained by the Office of Student Employment.

-- Once a student has opened a credential file with the Office of Career Services, the office will send copies of this file to prospective employers or graduate schools at the student’s request for five years after opening their file.
-These files are maintained by the Office of Career Services.
+- Once a student has opened a credential file with the Center for Career and Professional Development, the office will send copies of this file to prospective employers or graduate schools at the student’s request for five years after opening their file.
+These files are maintained by the Center for Career and Professional Development.

 - The Office of Student Affairs maintains files of students who have had cases adjudicated through the College’s student disciplinary system.
 The student disciplinary system is used to resolve cases of students who are charged with violating the Code of Student Conduct.
 These files are maintained by the coordinator of student conduct systems.